emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ```

-3. Apply the plan using the `terraform apply "tfplan"` command.
+3. Apply the plan using the **`terraform apply "tfplan"`** command.
    The [terraform apply](https://www.terraform.io/docs/cli/commands/apply.html) command executes the actions proposed
    in a Terraform plan.
 Once again below we omitted a lot of the output data, but you can see we start building the
    infrastructure.
-At the end you should see 60 resources added, and some **Outputs:** we can use to access the
+At the end you should see 48 resources added, and some **Outputs:** we can use to access the
    resources.
 Save these outputs as we will need them in the next step.

    ```